malaise/ada/README.txt

 Chess (3)::
-     With Con_Io and Tcp_Util, allows 2 players to play chess on one or 2 computers.
-Checks movement validity (already tricky) but does not play against human.
+     With Con_Io and Tcp_Util, allows 2 players to play chess on one or 2 displays.
+Checks movement validity (already tricky) but does not play against human (too tricky).

 C_Magic (1)::
      Small program that computes magic squares (numbers from to 1 in a